maybe12200/Yonda/README.md

 <img src="https://i.ibb.co/Zz8tjjC/photo00.png" style="width: 100%; height: auto;"/>

-## What is NexLoop
+## What is Yonda

-NexLoop is an open-source, all-in-one workspace and an operating system for all the building blocks that assemble your knowledge base and much more -- wiki, knowledge management, presentation and digital assets.
+Yonda is an open-source, all-in-one workspace and an operating system for all the building blocks that assemble your knowledge base and much more -- wiki, knowledge management, presentation and digital assets.
 It's a better alternative to Notion and Miro.

 ## Features

 **A true canvas for blocks in any form.
 Docs and whiteboard are now fully merged.**

-- Many editor apps claim to be a canvas for productivity, but NexLoop is one of the very few which allows you to put any building block on an edgeless canvas -- rich text, sticky notes, any embedded web pages, multi-view databases, linked pages, shapes and even slides.
+- Many editor apps claim to be a canvas for productivity, but Yonda is one of the very few which allows you to put any building block on an edgeless canvas -- rich text, sticky notes, any embedded web pages, multi-view databases, linked pages, shapes and even slides.
 We have it all.

 **Multimodal AI partner ready to kick in any work**

 - Write up professional work report?
 Turn an outline into expressive and presentable slides?
 Summary an article into a well-structured mindmap?
 Sorting your job plan and backlog for tasks?
 Or... draw and code prototype apps and web pages directly all with one prompt?
-With you, NexLoop AI pushes your creativity to the edge of your imagination.
+With you, Yonda AI pushes your creativity to the edge of your imagination.

 **Local-first & Real-time collaborative**

 - We love the idea of local-first that you always own your data on your disk, in spite of the cloud.
-Furthermore, NexLoop supports real-time sync and collaborations on web and cross-platform clients.
+Furthermore, Yonda supports real-time sync and collaborations on web and cross-platform clients.

-**Self-host & Shape your own NexLoop**
+**Self-host & Shape your own Yonda**

-- You have the freedom to manage, self-host, fork and build your own NexLoop.
+- You have the freedom to manage, self-host, fork and build your own Yonda.
 Plugin community and third-party blocks are coming soon.
 More tractions on Blocksuite.

 ## Acknowledgement